 Before capital deployment, the Firm analyzes quantitative and qualitative risks associated with a position and seeks to eliminate confirmation bias.
 Throughout the investment horizon, the Firm leverages its risk frameworks to manage portfolio and position-level risks.

-Hedging is executed at two levels for the Heard Opportunity Fund:
+Hedging is executed at two levels for the Opportunity strategy:

 The Firm constantly assesses risks that the portfolio is exposed to, including industry specific risks, factors and events.
 The Firm seeks to construct efficient, portfolio-level hedges to provide protection during periods when such risks may be elevated.